elceef/dnstwist/README.md

 dnstwist
 ========
 See what sort of trouble users can get in trying to type your domain name.
-A simple tool to look for registered domains similar to your own, only distinguished by typos (or cosmic ray).
+Look for registered domains similar to your own, only distinguished by [typos](https://en.wikipedia.org/wiki/Typosquatting) (or cosmic ray).
 Useful as additional source of targeted threat intelligence.
 Can detect fraud, phishing attacks and corporate espionage.

 Required modules
 ----------------